junhahyung/stguidance/README.md

 ## Todos
 - Update README
-- Update STG with Open-Sora, SVD, and LTX-Video
+- Update STG with HunyuanVideo, CogVideoX, Open-Sora, SVD

 ## Acknowledgements
 This project is built upon the following works: